 I need information about...

 Your healthcare provider has told you that you have acid reflux.
-This is a condition that causes stomach acid to wash up into your throat.
+This condition causes stomach acid to wash up into your throat.
 For most people, acid reflux is troubling but not dangerous.
-However, left untreated, acid reflux sometimes damages the esophagus.
-Medications can help control acid reflux and limit your risk of future problems.
+But left untreated, acid reflux sometimes damages the esophagus.
+Medicines can help control acid reflux and limit your risk of future problems.

-Your healthcare provider may prescribe medication to help treat your acid reflux.
-Medication will be based on your symptoms and the results of any tests.
-Your healthcare provider will explain how to take your medication.
+Your healthcare provider may prescribe medicine to help treat your acid reflux.
+Medicine will be based on your symptoms and any test results.
+Your provider will explain how to take your medicine.
 You will also be told about possible side effects.

-Your doctor may suggest antacids that you can buy over the counter.
-Or you may be told to take a type of medication called H2 blockers.
+Your provider may suggest antacids that you can buy over the counter.
+Antacids can give fast relief.
+Or you may be told to take a type of medicine called H2 blockers.
 These are available over the counter and by prescription (for higher doses).

-In more severe cases, your doctor may suggest stronger medications such as proton pump inhibitors (PPIs).
+In more severe cases, your healthcare provider may suggest stronger medicines such as proton pump inhibitors (PPIs).
 These keep the stomach from making acid.
 They are often prescribed for long-term use.

-If medications to reduce or block stomach acid don’t work, you may be switched to another type of medication.
-Some work to strengthen the LES and UES.
-Some help the stomach empty better.
+In some cases medicines to reduce or block stomach acid may not work.
+Then you may be switched to another type of medicine that helps your stomach empty better.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR